sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-25-Testing-With-Mock-Objects.md

 2. Create a new stub class for each test.
 But this means creating a lot of classes that are only used in a single class, polluting the global name space.

 What we need is a way to create a Stub class without actually creating a class.
+We will cover that in the next unit with mockito.